scrubware/startup/README.md

 ## 🚀 Service deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **Node.js/Express HTTP service** - I did not complete this part of the deliverable.
+- [x] **Node.js/Express HTTP service** - The service is implemented with Node.js and Express HTTP.
-- [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.
+- [x] **Static middleware for frontend** - Static files are served from the public folder.
-- [ ] **Calls to third party endpoints** - I did not complete this part of the deliverable.
+- [x] **Calls to third party endpoints** - If there are no posts in the feed, an image of a random cat with a notification to the user will be placed in the feed.
+Third-party endpoint provided by cataas.com.
+Click "Zinger" in the top left to refresh the cat.
+Click "clear feed" in the bottom right to clear the feed if you have added posts.
-- [ ] **Backend service endpoints** - I did not complete this part of the deliverable.
+- [x] **Backend service endpoints** - Endpoints are implemented server-side for login, register, logout, making posts, and getting the feed.
-- [ ] **Frontend calls service endpoints** - I did not complete this part of the deliverable.
+- [x] **Frontend calls service endpoints** - Server endpoints are called via HTTP requests for login, register, logout, making posts, and getting the feed.
-- [ ] **Supports registration, login, logout, and restricted endpoint** - I did not complete this part of the deliverable.
+- [x] **Supports registration, login, logout, and restricted endpoint** - Login, Register, Logout, Posting to the Feed, and Viewing the Feed are all supported.
+Clearing the feed is supported for the purpose of testing the service, but will not be in the final application.

 ## 🚀 DB deliverable